MysteryPancake/Houdini-Fun/README.md

 ## Primuv vs actual UVs
 A common misconception is primuv uses the actual UV map of the geometry.
 Unfortunately this wouldn't work since regular UVs can overlap.

 Instead it uses intrinsic UVs.
-Intrinsic UVs are separated by prim index and range from 0 to 1 across each prim.
+Intrinsic UVs are indexed by prim and range from 0 to 1 across each prim.
 Since each prim is separated by index, no overlap will occur.

 |Regular UVs|Primitive UVS|
 |---|---|